 Part 1: IQ test.
-Subjects were asked to take an IQ test, consisting of seven Raven's Progressive Matrices, including a range from relatively easy to relatively difficult matrices.
-Raven's matrices have been frequently used in economics experiments to generate an environment where ego utility is at stake (e.g., Zimmermann, 2020; Oprea and Yuksel, 2021).
+Subjects were asked to take an IQ test, consisting of seven Raven (1973)'s Progressive Matrices, including a range from relatively easy to relatively difficult questions.
+Raven's matrices have been frequently used in economics experiments to generate an environment where ego utility is at stake (e.g., Zimmermann, 2020; Oprea and Yuksel, 2022).
 Subjects were told that this test is frequently used to measure intelligence.
+(Note that while some studies find that men on average perform slightly better on this IQ test, if anything more subjects in my experiment perceived women to perform better, than men to perform better.5)

 Before taking the IQ test, subjects were informed that they would either pass or fail this test.
 To pass, at least five of the seven questions had to be solved correctly.
 If Part 1 was drawn for payment, subjects earned a bonus of \$20 if they passed, and \$0 if they failed the IQ test.
-It was pointed out that whether they passed or failed did not depend on the performance of other participants, to ensure that any potential gender differences in persistence in this experiment do not gender differences in the willingness to compete.
+It was pointed out that whether they passed or failed did not depend on the performance of other participants.
 Subjects had 90 seconds to answer each question, and a timer indicated how much time was left.
 Wrong answers were not penalized, and unanswered questions were counted as wrong.